payloadcms/payload/README.md

 However, you can create your own adapter for any third-party service you would like to use.

+All adapters are implemented `dev` directory's [Payload Config](https://github.com/payloadcms/plugin-cloud-storage/blob/master/dev/src/payload.config.ts).
+See this file for examples.

 ## Plugin options

 This plugin is configurable to work across many different Payload collections.
 A `*` denotes that the property is required.